x123/certwatch/docs/plan.md

     - [ ] Move the `build_alert` helper function to be an associated function `Alert::new()`.

 - [ ] **#95 - Refactor Duplicated Logic**
-  - **Context:** Repetitive code blocks should be extracted into shared helper functions to reduce duplication and improve maintainability.
+  - **Context:** Repetitive code blocks should be extracted into a shared helper functions to reduce duplication and improve maintainability.
   - **Dependencies:** #24
   - **Subtasks:**
     - [ ] The heartbeat spawning logic is duplicated for the `QueueMonitor` and `OutputManager`.
 Extract this into a `utils::spawn_heartbeat_task` helper function.